hacks-guide/Guide_Wii/docs/de_DE/wii-loaders.md

 #### General

 - WiiFlow by default is set to only find games on the SD card.
-This can be changed by going to `Settings > Startup Settings` to then turn off `Mount SD Only`.
+This can be changed by going to `Settings` -> `Startup Settings` to then turn off `Mount SD Only`.
 - You can toggle the current view in WiiFlow between plugins, games, homebrew, and Wii channels by clicking the button to the left of `Home`, on the bottom right.
-- You can download game covers by going to `Settings` > `Download Covers and Banners`.
+- You can download game covers by going to `Settings` -> `Download Covers and Banners`.

 #### User Interface